Agreement to Accommodate a Child

 This meeting must be carefully recorded by the social worker

-- A Legal Planning Meeting must be scheduled within 2 working days of a child's unplanned accommodation under Section 20;
+- A Legal Gateway/Planning Meeting must be scheduled within 2 working days of a child's unplanned accommodation under Section 20;

 - For a new born baby, care proceedings will be issued within 5 working days.